m-collo/blog/_posts/2020-09-05-Intro to Data Science.md

 ### _Where do you find datasets?_

 - If you are not a part of a company that has its own internal database already, there are some 3rd-party application programming interfaces (APIs) that sell data. - Krish Naik

-However, there are also some that provide it for free such as Amazon, Yahoo, Bloomberg, Yelp, YouTube (after requesting for a token), and Google.
+⋅⋅⋅However, there are also some that provide it for free such as Amazon, Yahoo, Bloomberg, Yelp, YouTube (after requesting for a token), and Google.

 - Web scraping is also an option and there are some tools, but there is also a grey area that can lead to some legal problems.
 Ken Jee suggests trying to search for the robots.txt file in websites before scraping.